smoothie/devbox/README.md

 ## Project Description

-As a web developer, I know the importance of a smooth local development environment.
-That's why I created smoothie's Devbox—an Ansible playbook that does the heavy lifting for me... and maybe for you too.
+As a developer, I enjoy a smooth local development environment.
+That's why I'm currently exploring this devbox.

 ## Features